LeetLLM

 AI Lab Coding Interview: Python SystemsAI Lab Behavioral Interview

-AI lab system design rounds test whether you can turn ambiguous model-product requirements into a reliable backend.
-The winning answer is rarely the most complex architecture.
-It is the design that names the product goal, sizes the hard constraint, then adds queues, caches, model routing, evals, permissions, or human review only where requirements force them.
+A system-design round asks you to turn ambiguous model-product requirements into a reliable backend.
+A strong answer is rarely the most complex architecture.
+It names the product goal, sizes the hard constraint, then adds queues, caches, model routing, eval gates, permissions, or human review only where requirements force them.

-Use ecommerce, delivery, and customer-support examples when you need a concrete neutral domain: order lookup, shipment tracking, returns support, catalog search, and internal agent workflows have real latency, privacy, and support-debug constraints.
+Use codebase, model-serving, RAG, support-automation, and deployment examples when you need a concrete neutral domain: code search, incident summarization, policy-gated billing credits, eval dashboards, and internal agent workflows have real latency, privacy, and debugging constraints.

 AI lab system design answer map from goal and requirements through API, data model, architecture, reliability, safety, observability, and rollout AI lab system design answer map from goal and requirements through API, data model, architecture, reliability, safety, observability, and rollout